Are There Any Foods I Can't Eat with the Lap-Band?

-The Lap-Band is a restrictive surgical weight-loss procedure.
-This means that it works by restricting the capacity of the stomach, reducing the amount of food that can be consumed at one sitting.
-It doesnʼt involve surgical changes to the digestive system itself, like some other bariatric operations do.
+The lap band is a restrictive surgical weight-loss procedure.
+This means that it works by restricting the stomach's capacity, reducing the amount of food consumed at one sitting.

-This means that one particular side-effect of surgeries such as the gastric bypass, known as dumping syndrome, is not a problem with the Lap-Band.
+One particular side-effect of surgeries, such as gastric bypass surgery, known as dumping syndrome, is not a problem with the lap band.

 What Food to Avoid with Lap-Band?

-Carbonated beverages pose another concern that it is wise to avoid.
+- Carbonated beverages pose another concern that it is wise to avoid.
 Carbonated drinks can cause stomach discomfort and can enlarge the "pouch" created by the Lap-Band.
 Soda, beer, and sparkling wine are not a good idea after Lap-Band surgery.
 Many of these beverages are also high in calories and pass quickly through the Lap-Band without satisfying hunger.
-It’s best to avoid liquid calories altogether.
+Therefore, it’s best to avoid liquid calories altogether.

-High-fat foods will also slow your weight-loss progress.
+- High-fat foods will also slow your weight-loss progress.
 Food with oil, butter, and other fats are much richer in calories than foods without much fat.
 Fried foods, many prepackaged snacks, fast food, non-lean meat, and many baked goods are examples of high-fat foods to avoid.
-Be aware of the sugar, fat, and calorie content of your food, and plan ahead so you know what you're consuming.
+Be aware of your food's sugar, fat, calorie content, and plan so you know what you're consuming.

 - Other foods that can cause problems for Lap-Band patients include fibrous foods, such as corn or dried fruit, nuts, popcorn, tough meats, and doughy bread.
 Certain other foods can block the stoma or opening of the stomach pouch created by the Lap-Band.